Gelora Bung Tomo Stadium

-Stadion Gelora Bung Tomo is a multi-purpose stadium in Benowo, Surabaya, East Java, Indonesia.
+Gelora Bung Tomo Stadium is a multi-purpose stadium in Benowo, Surabaya, East Java, Indonesia.
 It is a part of the Surabaya Sports Center.
-The rest of the sports complex consists of an indoor stadium and a mosque.
+The rest of the sports complex consists of an indoor stadium, a racing circuit, a roller skating track, three football training pitches, and a mosque.
 This stadium is used mostly for football matches.
-It replaced the older Gelora 10 November Stadium.The stadium is used for football matches and is a new base for Persebaya Surabaya.
-GBT can accommodate 40,000 spectators.
+It replaced the older Gelora 10 November Stadium.
+The stadium is used for football matches and is a new base for Persebaya Surabaya.
+GBT can accommodate 46,806 spectators.
 The stadium is named after Bung Tomo, who is a National Hero of Indonesia.
-It will host matches of the 2023 FIFA U-20 World Cup.

 History

 Groundbreaking occurred on 1 January 2008.
 Construction cost was estimated at Rp100 billion.
-The arena was designed by Malay architects KLIA.
+The arena was designed by Malaysian architects KLIA.
 Stadion Gelora Bung Tomo was officially opened by President Susilo Bambang Yudhoyono on 11 August 2010.

-Usage
+International football matches

-Major concerts and other shows
+2023 FIFA U-17 World Cup

-The stadium has hosted major concerts and shows by many famous artists and bands, spanning many different genres.
+The stadium hosted eight matches during the 2023 FIFA U-17 World Cup, including all of Indonesia U-17 team group stage matches.
+The stadium capacity for the tournament was reduced to 44,200 seats.